Lesson 1 - Introduction - What was 'New Imperialism'.

 What was new about 'new imperialism'?

-What was different about the 'new imperialism' of the late 19th century was the speed of new imperial control that extended well areas of the world.
-In the 40 years after 1870 European countries expanded their existing colonial empires by over 25 million square kilometers and acquired in the process up to 150 million new subjects, about a tenth of the world's population at that time.
+In the 40 years after 1870 European countries expanded their existing colonial empires by over 25 million square kilometres and acquired in the process up to 150 million new subjects, about a tenth of the world's population at that time.
 They also established spheres of influence in China and in Latin America, and were joined in their search for concessions and economic privileges by the newly unified states of Germany and Italy, and by the United States and Japan.
-In the 36 years after 1878, Europe and the United States acquired about 17.4 per cent of the world's land surface at an average rate of some 620,000 square kilometres a year.
+In the 36 years after 1878, Europe and the United States acquired about 17.4 per cent of the world's land surface at an average rate of some 620,000 square kilometres a year. |

 Activity